19-ade/tit-Bits/README.md

 # tit-Bits
-Few projects I have during the online-semester
-These few scripts might make an average bitsian's life easy .
+Few projects I have done during the online-semester These few scripts might make an average bitsian's life easy .

 Semester:2-1